-American singer-songwriter Christie McCarthy is on a mission to open hearts and minds with her deep lyrics, striking vocals and catchy songs.
-A soul poet who delivers a fresh take on a ‘70’s vibe, McCarthy has been compared to the likes of Brandi Carlile, Natalie Merchant, Joni Mitchell, John Mayer, and even Bob Dylan.
+American singer-songwriter Christie McCarthy is a soul poet with a fresh take on a ‘70’s vibe.
+She's been compared to the likes of Brandi Carlile, Natalie Merchant, Joni Mitchell, John Mayer, and even Bob Dylan.

-Christie's new record, Force Majeure, has been receiving critical acclaim.
-The title track won best alt-folk song in the 2021 International Song Door Competition, and two other tracks off the new record were category winners in the 2021 West Coast Songwriters International Song Contest.
+McCarthy's recorded and released six full-length albums.
+Her latest, Force Majeure, garnered critical acclaim and awards for best alt-folk song in the 2021 International Song Door Competition, and two category picks in the 2021 West Coast Songwriters International Song Contest.

 Christie spent some time in the Athens, GA music scene during the late 90’s while signed to an indie record label, recording and touring the southeast.
 Over the years, she’s opened for Melissa Etheridge, Janis Ian, Laurie Lewis and Neale Donald Walsh to name a few.
 Her all time thrill was playing the Ryman Auditorium (the original Grand Ole Opry) to a packed house.